Photo: White Whale Records / Public domain via Creative Commons

 # 10 – Let Me Be

 We open our Top 10 Turtles Songs list with a track from the band’s debut album.
 The great song “Let Me Be” was released on the album It Ain’t Me, Babe.
 The album was released in 1965.
-The song “Let Me Be” was released as the follow-up single to their top 10 hit “It Ain’t Me Babe,” which was a unique version of the classic Bob Dylan song.
+The song “Let Me Be” was released as the follow-up single to their top-10 hit “It Ain’t Me Babe,” a unique version of the classic Bob Dylan song.
 While “Let Me Be” was not as commercially successful as the Bob Dylan hit, we have always liked “Let Me Be” better.

 # 9 -You Don’t Have To Walk In The Rain